aswinter90/iOS-StarWars/README.md

 The effort for adding tests was not completed, but some of the most important entities were covered with unit- and snapshot-tests.

 The next steps to improve the application could be:
+- A better approach for creating and sending fetching requests when a URL section on the details screen is opened, to keep the data traffic lower.
 - An offline-mode by persisting the loaded data on disk.
-- A search for finding specific information
+- A search bar for finding specific information.
-- A watch list screen where users could find their favorite facts
+- A watch list screen where users could find their favorite facts.

 <div style="display: flex; flex-wrap: wrap;">
   <img src="https://github.com/user-attachments/assets/1d3e6d3a-1016-4908-8e10-b3f1a3bacb2d" alt="1" style="width: 14%;" />